wlhamilton/parasite_count_converter/README.md

 ## Background
 Intended to convert between parasitaemia measurements commonly used in the field for the malaria parasite Plasmodium falciparum.
 Converts between three possible units: parasites per 200 white blood cells (WBC), parasites per ul blood, or proportion of red blood cells (RBCs) infected.
 The user defines the input unit type (options: "WBC200", "parasites_ul", or "pcnt_RBC", for the above units, respectively) and the parasitaemia value for that unit.
 The script will print in the terminal the conversion to the other two parasitaemia unit types.

-Default assumptions are 10E+9 WBC/L and 3E+12 RBC/L. These can be changed.
+Default assumptions are 10E+9 WBC/L and 3E+12 RBC/L. These can be changed by the user.
 Note: while 8x10^9 WBC/L is commonly used for this conversion, I have used 10x10^9/L by default based on this paper: https://malariajournal.biomedcentral.com/articles/10.1186/1475-2875-11-238.
 The authors find that 10x10^9/L more accurately reflects children under 5 in Ghana.
 For greater accuracy, actual WBC counts for the patient would be required.
 This is only an approximation.

 ## Running the script
 ### Mandatory inputs: